shreyas-londhe/epic-game-frontend/README.md

-# Wave Portal Frontend
+# SHINOBI SHOWDOWN FRONTEND

 > Disclaimer: I will soon revisit it to improve so many things

-Destroy the Evil Shinobi with your own NFT Shinobi🥷
+Destroy the Evil Shinobi with your own NFT Shinobi!

 This is my project for the course [Create your own mini turn-based NFT browser game](https://app.buildspace.so/courses/CO5cc2751b-e878-41c4-99fa-a614dc910ee9) at [Buildspace](https://buildspace.so/).